nuuuwan/lk_law/data/doc/bills/2022-05-06-twenty-first-amendment-to-the-co-ec8e4333/README.summary.md

-# 📄  Twenty First Amendment to the Constitution - GS

-Bill published on **2022-05-06**.

 - **Title:** The Gazette of the Democratic Socialist Republic of Sri Lanka, Supplement, Part II of May 06, 2022.

 - **Amendment Overview:**